Skip to content

 IYAN OFFOR

-Dr Iyan Offor is a Senior Lecturer in Law at Birmingham City University and leader of the Animals, Nature & Society Research Stream (Centre for Human Rights).
+Dr Iyan Offor is an Assistant Professor in Environmental Law & Sustainable Development at the University of Birmingham and leader of the Animals, Nature & Society Research Group.
 Iyan conducts socio-legal and theoretical research on global animal law, global environmental law, intersectionality, queer theory, posthumanism, and law & literature.
 Iyan recently published his monograph Global Animal Law from the Margins.

 MICHELLE STRAUSS